-Here are some items to keep in mind before you DIY or enlist a professional to draft a plan for your above ground pool deck:
+Here are some items to keep in mind before you DIY or enlist a professional to draft a plan for your above ground pool deck designs:

-- Make sure your pool is installed first.
-Don’t build your deck first and hope it fits around a pool you choose.
+Don’t build your above ground pool deck first and hope it fits around a pool you choose.
 While above ground pools have standardized wall heights (48”, 52” and 54”), every pool will be a slightly different.
 Don’t take a chance on building a deck and not having it work with the new aquatic centerpiece of your backyard.

-Need help finding a professional to help you build a deck?
 We’ve got you covered.
-Let us help you find a TrexPro® deck contractor near you.
+Let us help you find a TrexPro® Deck Contractor near you.